Barnsley Park: History

 An Iron Age settlement was once situated within Barnsley Park, and upon the Roman invasion, a 33 m long Roman villa was built at the settlement to the north of the current house.

 In 1693, the estate was inherited by Brereton Bourchier who started the construction of the present house.
 His daughter, Martha, married Henry Perrot the member of parliament for Oxfordshire from 1721 to 1740, who completed the house during the 1720s.
 The architect is not known although several authors have speculated about who was responsible.
-It was owned for a period by the Perrot family, and in 1819 it was owned by James Musgrave.

 The house was redecorated around 1780 by Anthony Keck, with further work by John Nash, including the library and conservatory, around 1811.
 The landscaped garden was laid out in the 18th century and has mature hardwood trees.
 In 1794 the parkland was extended by diverting the road to Ablington.

+By 1819, the estate was owned by Sir James Musgrave.
+In 1935, the Wykeham-Musgraeves sold Barnsley Park to Lady Violet Henderson: it remains in the Henderson family.